Pastoral Supervision

 In many ways, the whole church, as whilst it is often accessed by those in a leadership position or offering pastoral or spiritual care, good supervision indirectly impacts each person around the supervisee.
 Supervision is mandatory in several caring roles, such as counselling, whereby someone is “bringing themselves” as much as their training and experience.
 This professional oversight helps, ultimately, to protect those receiving support and care.

-Within the church, the sort of people who would benefit from Pastoral Supervision are those who are in recognised ministries, or are leading a team, or are engaged in significant listening roles, or are working with young or marginalised people, or are aware that, whatever their role, their work is impacted by their own emotional and spiritual life.
+Within the church, the sort of people who would benefit from Pastoral Supervision are those who are in recognised ministries, leading a team, engaged in significant listening roles, working with young or marginalised people, or are aware that, whatever their role, their work is impacted by their own emotional and spiritual life.

-• We feel we have done something well and wish to capture the exerience and learning.
+- We feel we have done something well and wish to capture the experience and learning.

 What are the practicalities?

-Supervision can be offered on an individua basis or in a group setting.
+Supervision can be offered on an individual basis or in a group setting.
 The group setting may be from your work e.g. if you work as part of a team ministry, or a group of people in a similar role.
 Meeting happening every 6-8 weeks or so, and cost around £30-£50 per session.
-Many supervisors now offer on-line sessions as well as in-person.
-Pastoral Supervisors do not need to be accredited but may are, usually via the Association for Pastoral Supervision and Education (APSE).
+Many supervisors now offer online sessions as well as in-person.
+Pastoral Supervisors do not need to be accredited but many are, usually via the Association for Pastoral Supervision and Education (APSE).

 How do I find a Supervisor?